CreateUNSW/createunsw.com.au/__media/new-website2019.md

 date: 2019-02-10 13:00:00 +1000
 ---

-From the 10 February 2019, CREATE is delighted to have a refreshing website, designed by Tsz Kin LIU (William), the head of the website team in the media and marketing sub-committee.
+From the 10 February 2019, CREATE is delighted to publish a refreshing website, designed by Tsz Kin LIU (William), the head of the website team in the media and marketing sub-committee.
 The website has been improved in terms of the layout, design and functionality. <br>

 William has spent a month since the beginning of 2019, from prototyping to code the website with HTML (Hypertext Markup Language), CSS (Cascading Style Sheets) and Jekyll, a static site generator, and some imported javascript.